As a new Flare user, it’s a good idea to familiarize yourself with the following information.

 When you break down the authoring process in Flare, you will discover that it can be quite simple.
 Following are the basic steps that you need to follow for creating and developing a project in Flare.
 Although Flare users sometimes need to produce completely different kinds of output from one another (e.g., a technical writer might need a quite large online Help system, whereas an eLearning professional could just need some short training courses), the same basic five steps are necessary for everyone.

 - Add Content and Features Add content and features, such as topics, text, a table of contents, cross-references, navigation, page layouts, and all of the other elements necessary to help your end users.

-- Design Through the use of features such as stylesheets, skins, page layouts, master pages, and more, you can design a look and feel for your output.
+- Design Through the use of features such as stylesheets, skins, page layouts, template pages, and more, you can design a look and feel for your output.

 - Develop Targets Decide the type(s) of output formats that you want to generate and develop targets accordingly to meet your needs.

 - Build and Distribute Output Generate output from a target, then make the files accessible to your end users.